Linear and projective boundaries in HNN-extensions and distortion phenomena: The proof of Lemma

 where the number of $p$'s is $k-1$, and $\delta$ is some integer.
-As the term after $\delta$ is greater than the interval from~\eqref{s}, we know that the only possible value for $s$ is $\tet{k}$.
-This yields that
+As the term after $\delta$ is greater than the length of the interval from~\eqref{s}, we know that the only possible value for $s$ is $\tet{k}$.
+This proves \eqref{eq:mittag}.